 6. How would the proposal be likely to increase demands on transportation or public services and utilities?

-The proposed code update is unlikely to increase demands on transportation or public services.
+The proposal would not be likely to increase demands on transportation or public services and utilities.

 Proposed measures to reduce or respond to such demand(s) are: